naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 - **Enhanced business productivity:** Enables businesses to take advantage of productivity-enhancing IP applications that are difficult to implement on TDM or Frame Relay networks, such as hosted IP communications, VoIP, and streaming and broadcasting video

 ###### MPLS - Multiprotocol Label Switching

+MPLS has the following characteristics:

+- **Multiprotocol:** MPLS can carry any payload, including IPv4, IPv6, Ethernet, ATM, DSL and Frame Relay traffic
+- **Labels:** MPLS uses labels inside the service providers network to identify paths between distant routers instead of between endpoints
+- **Switching:** MPLS actually routes IPv4 and IPv6 packets, but everything else is switched connections There are CE (customer edge) and PE (provider edge) routers - PE routers add and remove the labels.

+#### Internet Connection Options